-November 4, 2013 - Public Information Session #3 - Public Open House
+November 4, 2013 - Public Information Session #3

-A Public Open House was held towards the end of the study process to present the draft preferred plan, policies and guidelines for the Secondary Plan area.
+A Public Information Session was held towards the end of the study process to present the draft preferred plan, policies and guidelines for the Secondary Plan area.
 Input was received from participants at this meeting that was integrated into the final plan where possible.
-This led to the statutory Public Hearing that was held on November 26, 2013 before the Vaughan Committee of the Whole.

-4.1 The Community Vision
+The Community Vision